kmmbvnr/django-jenkins/README.rst

     $ pip install pep8
     $ # lettuce and celenium are not yet ported to python 3k

-Ant then, upgrade the pip and intall django-jenkins from git as described above.
+And then, upgrade the pip and intall django-jenkins from git as described above.

 .. _PyPI: http://pypi.python.org/